ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19010/overview.md

     * 4 WisBlock modules compatible with slots A-D
     * Pin headers accessible pins for BOOT, GPIO, ADC, I2C, and UART interfaces
 * **Size**
-    * **RAK19010** has a size of only 30 x 60&nbsp;mm, which lets you create solutions that fit into the smallest housings.
+    * **RAK19010** has a size of only 30 x 60 mm, which lets you create solutions that fit into the smallest housings.

 ## Prerequisites